-Schuyler is a blue-collar town, with 60.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Schuyler, you'll notice that it is more blue-collar than most other communities in America.
+60.72% of Schuyler’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Schuyler is a city of production and manufacturing workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Schuyler who work in office and administrative support (9.62%), farm management occupations (7.52%), and maintenance occupations (6.43%).

-Being a small city, Schuyler does not have a public transit system used by locals to get to and from work.
+Schuyler is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Schuyler in 2022 was $25,687, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,748 for a family of four.
 However, Schuyler contains both very wealthy and poor people as well.